poojabhavsar108/Aerial-Surveillance-Drone/README.md

 ![GPS](https://img.shields.io/badge/GPS-NEO--6M-orange)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

+## ⭐ Project Overview

 An IoT-based **Aerial Surveillance Drone** developed to demonstrate **real-time wireless video streaming** and **GPS-based location tracking** using an **ESP32-CAM** and **NEO-6M GPS module**.

 The project integrates a quadcopter platform with an onboard camera and GPS module, enabling users to monitor the surrounding environment through a live video feed while simultaneously viewing the drone's real-time location.
-A web-based dashboard running on the ESP32-CAM displays the camera stream, GPS coordinates, telemetry information, and a direct Google Maps link for location visualization.
+The integrated software provides a web-based interface for viewing the live camera stream and GPS information.
 This project was developed to explore the integration of embedded systems, wireless communication, IoT, and drone technology for surveillance applications.

 ---